Moduli problems for operadic algebras: Examples and applications

 The operad $\mathsf{Grav}$ is Koszul and its Koszul dual is the operad $\mathsf{HyperCom}$ of hypercommutative algebras \cite{getzler1995operads}, generated by one operation in arity $n$ in degree $2(n-2)$ for all $n\geq 2$.
 It follows that $\mathsf{Grav}$ is splendid and from Theorem \ref{thm:mainthm} we deduce that the $\infty$-category $\cat{FMP}_{\mathsf{Grav}}$ is equivalent to the $\infty$-category of hypercommutative algebras.

-Note that one cannot exchange the roles of $\mathsf{Grav}$ and $\mathsf{HyperCom}$ in this statement: $\mathsf{HyperCom}$ is not splendid and Theorem \ref{thm:mainthm} does \emph{not} hold for hypercommutative formal moduli problems. \end{example} \begin{remark} Suppose that $\mathscr{P}$ is a 1-coloured augmented operad which is 1-reduced:
+Note that one cannot exchange the roles of $\mathsf{Grav}$ and $\mathsf{HyperCom}$ in this statement: $\mathsf{HyperCom}$ is not splendid and Theorem \ref{thm:mainthm} does \emph{not} hold for hypercommutative formal moduli problems. \end{example} \begin{remark} Suppose that $\mathscr{P}$ is a monochromatic augmented operad which is 1-reduced, i.e.\ $\PP(0)=0$ and $\PP(1)=k\cdot 1$.
+If $\PP$ is connective, then the shifted operad $\mathscr{P}\{1\}$ satisfies the conditions of Theorem \ref{thm:mainthm}.
+The case where $\PP$ is in addition aritywise finite-dimensional also appears in work of Brantner--Mathew \cite[Corollary 5.59]{brantner2019deformation} (see also \cite{ching2019derivedkoszul}). \end{remark}